Chris Svensson: Personal life

 He married Sonia Mann in December 1996 in Ampthill, then a part of the Mid Bedfordshire District.
+He met her at the Royal College of Art, where she was studying textiles.
 They have twin daughters together, born in November 2000.
 Svensson last lived in Dearborn, Michigan, and formerly lived in Cold Norton, Essex.
-He met his wife at the Royal College of Art, where she was studying textiles.
-Svensson died on 21 July 2018 of cancer at the age of 53.
+Svensson died of cancer on 21 July 2018, at the age of 52.